 Remember last week when I said I was going to go back and buy a second set of the flash cards?
 Well, I did, and here’s what I did.

-Supplies needed: two sets of the same flash card game; scissors or a large punch (mine is 1 3/8”), plastic bag or pencil pouch to put completed game in
+two sets of the same flash card game (mine were bought at the Dollar Store, so don’t buy the really cool flash cards on Amazon because that would be a waste of money); scissors or a large punch (mine is 1 3/8”), plastic bag or pencil pouch to put completed game in

 Punch out squares from your second set of cards.
 Since my kids are slightly older I tried to make the placement a little harder.
 This meant I was able to get about 5-6 squares per card.